VukGlisovic/computer_vision/yolo/readme.md

 thus the right number and type of layers to match the downloaded model weights.

-You can run `yolo/scripts/create_keras_model.py` to create the keras model.
+To create the keras model, run `yolo/scripts/create_keras_model.py`

 You might get an error from `np.set_printoptions(threshold=np.nan)`; you can replace `np.nan` by a large number (e.g. `sys.maxsize`) to fix this.